playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/using-assets.md

 One way of ensuring that the **B** model is included in the Pack is to add a new Entity with a model component and assign the **B** model to it.
 This would work, but has the downside that we have an extra Entity in the scene.
 We'd need to make sure if was out of sight or we could just disable it.

 We're going to show you another method of adding a reference to an asset, using [Script Attributes][2].
-Script Attributes let you declare variables in your scripts which are then exposed to the Designer.
-This makes it easy to create a generic script and customize it per-instance in the Designer.
+Script Attributes let you declare variables in your scripts which are then exposed to the Editor.
+This makes it easy to create a generic script and customize it per-instance in the Editor.

 To declare a script attribute we add this code to the top of our `update_asset.js` script